Density-functional theory codes

 - AFLOWπ: A minimalist framework for high-throughput first principles calculations that it easy to install and operate.
 The key components involve robust data generation, real time feedback and error control, curation and archival of the data, and post-processing tools for analysis and visualization.
 This simplifies the process of managing large sets of calculations to determine band strucures, density-of-states, phonon dispersions, elastic properties, complex dielectric constants, diffusive transport coefficients.

-In addition, our group owns a small in-house InfiniBand connected Intel cluster of 34 nodes, making up a total of about 500 cores.
+In addition, our group owns an in-house InfiniBand connected Intel cluster of 36 nodes, making up a total of more than 500 cores.